mjosephmiller/chitter-challenge/README.md

 ```

-This app is Twitter clone.
+This app is a Twitter clone.
 A user can sign up and post 'peeps' from their account to the community feed and see what other users are *peeping* about.